shodievSA/internship-project-backend/README.md

 *** TO RUN THE PROJECT FROM DOCKER CONTAINER IN DEVELOPMENT MODE EXECUTE THE FOLLOWING COMMAND: docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d --build ***

 *** TO RUN THE PROJECT FROM DOCKER CONTAINER IN PRODUCTION MODE EXECUTE THE FOLLOWING COMMAND: docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d --build ***

+# However note, first you must have a docker desktop app running on your machine to execute the commands above.